ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * `public bool touchpadAxisChanged` - This will be true if the touchpad position has changed.
 Default: `false`
  * `public bool touchpadSenseAxisChanged` - This will be true if the touchpad sense is being touched more or less.
 Default: `false`
  * `public bool touchpadTwoTouched` - This will be true if the touchpad two is being touched.
 Default: `false`
+ * `public bool touchpadTwoPressed` - This will be true if the touchpad two is held down.
+Default: `false`
+ * `public bool touchpadTwoAxisChanged` - This will be true if the touchpad two position has changed.
+Default: `false`
  * `public bool buttonOnePressed` - This will be true if button one is held down.
 Default: `false`
  * `public bool buttonOneTouched` - This will be true if button one is being touched.
 Default: `false`
  * `public bool buttonTwoPressed` - This will be true if button two is held down.
 Default: `false`